+(xii) Maximum Ramp Up Rate of the Demand Side Unit;

+(xii) Maximum Ramp Up Rate of the Demand Side Unit;

-PC.A3.4.3 Interconnector Owners
+PC.A3.4.4 Interconnector Owners

 Interconnector Owners shall submit to the TSO Planning Data of the nature required from other Users under the Planning Code.
 This obligation shall be satisfied as at 1 November 2007 by the Planning Data already submitted as at that date by the Interconnector Owner.
 This PC.A3.4.3 will be superseded once the Planning Code has been updated to include specific data requirements from Interconnector Owners.